GenesisFR/DS1TroubleshootingGuide/README.md

 ## Shadows are missing

-This is caused by setting "shadow_tex_size" too high for DSMod/DSLOAMod, thus preventing them from working.
-DSMod/DSLOAMod don't support anything above a resolution of 256, therefore set "shadow_tex_size" to 256 or less.
-Besides, DSLOAMod crashes with shadow resolution set above 256.
+This is caused by setting `shadow_tex_size` too high for DSMod/DSLOAMod, thus preventing them from working.
+DSMod/DSLOAMod don't support anything above a resolution of `256`, therefore set `shadow_tex_size` to `256` or less.
+Besides, DSLOAMod crashes with shadow resolution set above `256`.

 ## Some resources haven't been copied to the hard disk